Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Directors have both statutory and common law duties and may be held liable if their conduct falls below the standard required in the relevant circumstances.
-These duties are not limited to the insolvency period, but allegations that such duties were not met are more likely to arise when a company is insolvent.
+Directors have both statutory and common law duties and may be held liable if their conduct falls below the standard required in the circumstances.
+These duties are not limited to the insolvency period, but allegations that such duties were un-met are more likely to arise when a company is insolvent.
 Important duties to consider are directors’ fiduciary duty and duty of care.

-Directors’ fiduciary duty is a duty to the company itself and not to its creditors or shareholders or other stakeholders.
+A director’s fiduciary duty is a duty to the company itself and not to its creditors, shareholders or other stakeholders.
 Case law has confirmed that during an insolvency, the emphasis remains on the company’s best interests.
 In order to meet this duty, directors must act honestly and in good faith with a view to the company’s best interests.
 The interests of other stakeholders, such as creditors, may be considered as part of the directors’ effort to satisfy their duty to the company.

 - kept themselves apprised of relevant information;

 A ‘complainant’, as defined in the federal and provincial corporate statutes, may commence an oppression remedy claim against directors acting in a manner that is oppressive or unfairly prejudicial to, or that unfairly disregards the interests of, a security holder, creditor, director or officer.
 The court has broad discretion in such cases to grant any order that it finds appropriate, including holding the director personally liable for damages.